What is the Linkly Client?

 Caution:

-Please reach out to you acquirer support as your first point of contact.
-However if you wish to try and resolve the issues yourself, you can try the following troubleshooting steps below.
+However, if you wish to try and resolve the issues yourself, you can attempt the following troubleshooting steps below.

 Common Linkly Client Error Status and Resolutions